Updated May 2020

 We may collect the following kinds of information from you:

-- Our website, including for example Internet Protocol (IP) address, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform; and Statistical data about your browsing actions and patterns – including the full URL clickstream to, through and from our site (including date and time); services you viewed or searched for; page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks and mouse- overs), and methods used to browse away from the page
+- statistical data about your browsing actions and patterns – including the full URL clickstream to, through and from our site (including date and time); services you viewed or searched for; page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks and mouse-overs), and methods used to browse away from the page

 How we obtain information

-You may give us information about you through the following channels:
+You may give us information about you through the following:

-- Filling in forms at our practice or online via our website
+- Completing forms at our practice or online via our website.

-- Corresponding with us by phone, e-mail or SMS
+- Corresponding with us via phone, e-mail, letter or SMS.

-- Personal data for the purposes of direct mail/email/text/other marketing e.g. patient treatment reminders, service improvements and account management
+- Personal data for the purposes of direct mail/email/text/other marketing for example, patient treatment reminders, treatment report and planning, service improvements and account management

 - Special category data including health records for the purposes of the delivery of health care